-- Review flexible working practices as we enter the 'new normal' following the Covid-19 pandemic. - Work with partner organisations to increase the attractiveness of the industry as a career choice for women. - Ensure women have the same career opportunities as men. - Participation in the Scottish Leaders Mentoring Scheme, pairing senior leaders in Industry with female professionals. - Maintain good practice recruitment standards: ensure gender neutral language, differing marketing sources and diverse candidate shortlists.
-Continue with mixed gender candidate shortlists and mixed gender interview panels and seek out female candidates in all disciplines. - Monitor pay and progression processes ensure pay and promotion processes make a positive contribution to women's progression and the gender pay gap. - Our Diversity and Inclusion committee will review and make ongoing recommendations on actions which we can take to effectively manage the gender pay gap.
+- Review flexible working practices and working hours - Work with partner organisations to increase the attractiveness of the industry as a career choice for women. - Ensure women have the same career opportunities as men. - Participation in the Scottish Leaders Mentoring Scheme, pairing senior leaders in Industry with female professionals. - Maintain good practice recruitment standards: ensure gender neutral language, differing marketing sources and diverse candidate shortlists.
+Continue with mixed gender candidate shortlists and mixed gender interview panels and seek out female candidates in all disciplines. - Monitor pay and progression processes ensure pay and promotion processes make a positive contribution to women's progression and the gender pay gap. - Continue work to manage and maintain pay equity for all roles across the organisation. - Our Equality, Diversity and Inclusion Committee will review and make ongoing recommendations on actions which we can take to effectively manage the gender pay gap.